daltonmaag/fonttools/Doc/source/designspaceLib/xml.rst

 -  Child element of ``<rule>``.
 -  Defines which glyph to replace when the rule evaluates to **True**.
 -  The ``<sub>`` element contains a pair of glyphnames.
 The ``name`` attribute is the glyph that should be visible when the rule evaluates to **False**.
 The ``with`` attribute is the glyph that should be visible when the rule evaluates to **True**.

-Axis values in Conditions are in designspace coordinates.

 .. rubric:: Attributes